SumiSastri/music-catalog/README.md

 - The package manager is npm - to clone ```npm init -y``` to install dependencies npm run start-dev - client server:port 3000/ backend-server:port 5000

+Fix any outdated packages
+- ```npm audit`` Fix manually or use auto
+- ```npm update``` Fix with npm update packageName@version a better way to do this is npm install packageName@version
+- ```npm uninstall``` @packageName for any packages you do not need as there could be many deprecated dependencies in the package so only use packages that your app really need.

+This repo has been updated Dec 2020.

 ## SCAFFOLDING -server side (Node, Express, Mongoose)
 - mkdir inventory-app
 - npm init -y